TrellixVulnTeam/Project3_TF4S/README.md

 	Responsible for calling backend API and returning data to front end.
 Every data source component calls this to retrieve or post data to the backend.

 -------------------------------------------------------------------

 # 2: Red Tide Dashboard Home Component

 The home component is responsible for the display of all the information form various sources on the front end.
 It is visible from the url: http://ec2-13-59-24-7.us-east-2.compute.amazonaws.com:8000/

+# 3: Red Tide Dashboard Forum Component

+The home component is responsible for the display of all the forum posts on the front end.
+It is visible from the url: [http://ec2-13-59-24-7.us-east-2.compute.amazonaws.com:8000/forum]

 ## Forum.component.ts:
 Responsible for managing Posting to the Forum and Retrieving Posts from the Forum